Kummer theory: Generalizations

 Suppose that G is a profinite group acting on a module A with a surjective homomorphism π from the G-module A to itself.
 Suppose also that G acts trivially on the kernel C of π and that the first cohomology group H^{1}(G,A) is trivial.
 Then the exact sequence of group cohomology shows that there is an isomorphism between A^{G}/π(A^{G}) and Hom(G,C).

 Kummer theory is the special case of this when A is the multiplicative group of the separable closure of a field k, G is the Galois group, π is the nth power map, and C the group of nth roots of unity.
 Artin–Schreier theory is the special case when A is the additive group of the separable closure of a field k of positive characteristic p, G is the Galois group, π is the Frobenius map minus the identity, and C the finite field of order p.
-Taking A to be a ring of truncated Witt vectors gives Witt's generalization of Artin–Schreier theory to extensions of exponent dividing p^{n}.
+Taking A to be the additive group of a ring of truncated Witt vectors gives Witt's generalization of Artin–Schreier theory to extensions of exponent dividing p^{n}.